-In re Marriage of Bychina, 2021 IL App (2d) 200303 (June 18, 2021) presents a case of first impression in Illinois.
-The Second District Illinois appellate court held that the trial court erred in deferring to Federal court regarding an I-864 claim.
-The case reasoned that State court should be the preferred forum for resolution of the breach of contract claims, where the immigrant/petitioner seeks relief in State court.
+In re Marriage of Bychina, 2021 IL App (2d) 200303, presented a case of first impression in Illinois.
+The Second District Illinois appellate court held that the trial court erred in deferring an I-864 claim to the federal court.
+The case reasoned that our state courts are the preferred forum to resolve breach-of-contract claims, where the immigrant/petitioner seeks relief in State court.

-Elena Bychina, petitioned to dissolve her marriage to Boris Astrakhantsev.
+Facts.
+Elena Bychina petitioned to dissolve her marriage to Boris Astrakhantsev.
 She included a count for breach of a federal contract.
-This Count alleged that under that contract the Boris had promised to support her as an immigrant the States.
+This Count alleged that under that contract, Boris had promised to support her as an immigrant to the United States.
 The trial court acknowledged that it could reach the merits of the contract Count.
 Yet it declined to do so and directed her to seek relief in Federal court.
 Then wife, Elena, appealed.
 The Illinois appellate court reversed.

 Shortly after the marriage, on June 8, 2015, respondent executed a Department of Homeland Security United States Citizenship and Immigration Services Form I-864 (Affidavit of Support) under section 213A of the Immigration and Nationality Act… As petitioner’s sponsor, respondent promised to support petitioner, the beneficiary, at an income level of at least 125% of the federal poverty level1 and to reimburse any government agencies for certain means-tested benefits paid to petitioner. §1183a(a)(1)(A)-(C).

 The appellate court explained that the Affidavit of Support is supposed to preclude admission to the States of any alien who is “likely to become a public charge.”
-It explained that the document is a contract between the sponsor and the U.S. government for the benefit of the sponsored immigrant.
+It explained that the document is a contract between the sponsor and the U.S. government, in the sponsored immigrant’s benefit.

 The decision provides a footnote explaining that for 2021, 125% of the Federal Poverty guidelines for a one-person household is $16,100.
-Regarding the end point of the sponsor’s obligations, it includes the sponsor’s death.
-Otherwise it ends when the person sponsored:
+The endpoint of the sponsor’s obligations is the sponsor’s death.
+Otherwise, it ends when the person sponsored:

 (1) becomes a United States citizen;